-“High quality” is a measure of whether or not your contribution helps your audience in ways they can’t find anywhere else.
+“High quality” is a measure of whether or not your content helps your audience in ways they can’t find anywhere else.

 We can all quickly spot junk content, but it takes a lot more effort to match the description of high-quality content I mentioned above.